Nictiz/eu-nl-compared/maps/xtehr2zibs2024/Location-and-Organization-comments.md

 # Location and Organization as of 2025-06-17
+## Comments added by Jacob 20-10
++ EHDSLocation lacks concept to describe specific location within a building
++ EHDSLocation.partOf is reference to EHDSOrganization.
+Should be EHDSLocation as per definition.

 ## Overall Discussion
 The Location and Organization Xt-EHR models cover the same information as zib HealthcareProvider does, but it is hard to match zib and Xt-EHR.
 This is largely due to the fact that the zib [suffers from the known issue](https://nictiz.atlassian.net/browse/ZIB-2471) that it is an amalgamation of both a location where care is delivered, and the managing organization of this location.
 In [ZIB-1539](https://nictiz.atlassian.net/browse/ZIB-1359) it is clarified that the zib in the first place represents a location, but from its use in other zibs and the description of the concepts it becomes clear that this is not the entire picture.